 - Answer the questions your readers will ask.
 Anticipating the questions most likely to be asked by your readers is an essential part of business blogging.
 For many businesses, simple web pages don’t have the capacity to hold all of the information we need them to, and so it can be useful to think of your blog as the overspill site.
 It needs to be the place readers can go to find more information, more news, more detailed examples of your business and services from a lengthier perspective.
 Make a list of all of the questions a layman might have about your business and set about answering them through your future posts.

 - Research your rivals.
-Whilst every business should be aware of their rivals, when it comes to blogging, it’s neccessary to keep ahead of their posts at every step.
-Where you can, avoid copying their posts, or providing uncomfortably similar content through your blog.
+Whilst every business should be aware of their rivals when it comes to blogging, it’s necessary to keep ahead of their posts at every step.
+Where you can avoid copying their posts or providing uncomfortably similar content through your blog.
 Don’t try to imitate them, or to better them – even if they might have 21 tips for blogging and you only have 20.
 Find out what their blog is missing, which questions they aren’t answering and what gaps their content has for your site to fill.
-Competitor research is always going to help drive your content forwards, so make you sure you give your rivals the attention they need.
+Competitor research is always going to help drive your content forwards, so make sure you give your rivals the attention they need.